 AWS and Dominion Virginia Power join forces on a landmark renewable energy delivery deal.
 With this, Dominion Virginia Power will manage and integrate the energy produced from various Amazon wind and solar farm projects onto the grid that serves AWS datacenters.
 Read the Rocky Mountain Institute blog here for more details.

 Amazon joined Apple, Google, and Microsoft in filing an Amicus Brief that supports the continued implementation of the U.S. Environmental Protection Agency’s Clean Power Plan (CPP) and discusses the technology industry’s growing desire for affordable renewable energy across the U.S. Read the brief here.
+Read ACORE's perspective on the brief here.

 AWS announced a 4.8 megawatt hour pilot of Tesla’s energy storage batteries in its US West (Northern California) Region.
 Batteries are important for both data center reliability and as enablers for the efficient application of renewable power.
 They help bridge the gap between intermittent production, from sources like wind, and the data center’s constant power demands.
 For more information, please see the Tesla press kit here.